szkjn/ask-me-anything-about-jun/README.md

 2. Open the app in your browser.
 3. Type a question about Jun and press Enter or click Submit.
 4. View the response dynamically generated based on Jun's documents.

+## Improvements

+- **Tests**: Add unit tests for backend services and frontend components to ensure functionality and reliability.
+- **CI/CD**: Add GitHub Actions for continuous integration and deployment to automate the testing and deployment process.
+- **Error Handling:** Implement more robust error handling for API calls and edge cases.
+- **UI/UX Enhancements:** Improve the user interface and user experience, such as adding loading indicators and better styling.